sinhalaya/wc-user-orders-column/README.md

 == Description ==

 **WC User Orders Column** is a simple plugin that adds a new column, "No of Orders," in the WordPress All Users admin area.
 This column shows the total number of WooCommerce orders each user has placed.

-This is useful for site administrators who want quick access to user purchase activity directly in the Users panel.
-The column is also sortable, allowing you to view users based on their total WooCommerce orders.

 = Key Features =
 * Displays total WooCommerce orders for each user in the Users list